 Diet and Exercise Vs Surgery such as Liposuction is a popular topic of discussion.
-Cosmos Clinic is aware of the challenges facing people with excess fat and are here to offer a solution and advice that’s right for you…
+Cosmos Aesthetics is aware of the challenges facing people with excess fat and are here to offer a solution and advice that’s right for you…

 Liposuction is a contouring procedure not a means of losing weight.
 It is really designed to improve those difficult areas you cannot improve with diet and exercise.

 Liposuction is not meant to be an easy way out to reduce overweight/obesity levels.
 It is NOT a replacement for diet and exercise.
 It can however be a kick-start or boost that is needed for a better and healthier life.
 There is no point in having liposuction if what is to follow is poor diet and/or little or no exercise.

 People who have had liposuction tend to be more motivated to continue dieting and exercising to keep their great shape rather than the patients who give up on the dieting and exercising because they don’t see significant change.
 Everyone needs motivation somewhere along the line in their trek to look and feel better.
 Liposuction is perfect for that.
 You won’t lose much weight at all with lipo but you will in the long term since you will be motivated to continue the dieting and exercising and more apt to keep it up.

 Sometimes no matter how much you diet and exercise, there are parts of your body that will still remain bulgy, out of proportion, and unresponsive to any weight loss method you’ve tried to flatten or remove this unsightly area on your body.

 Women usually have problem areas such as the lower tummy, the love handles and the thighs.
 Men usually have problem areas such as the belly, the love handles and the chest (manboobs).
 Liposuction can instantly remove these stubborn areas of fat, leaving you with the fit looking body you have been working to achieve.